Learning Discriminative Representations and Decision Boundaries for Open Intent Detection: Discussions

 Notably, the probability-based methods (e.g., MSP, DOC, OpenMax, and ($K$+1)-way) show better performance with less labeled data in many cases.
 We suppose the reason is that the predicted scores are in low confidence with less prior knowledge for training, which is helpful to reject the open intent with the threshold.
 However, as the number of labeled data increases, these methods tend to be biased towards the known intents with the aid of the strong feature extraction capability of DNNs~\cite{7298640} and suffer performance degradation.
 We also notice that the performance of OpenMax and ARPL is unstable.
 The former computes centroids of each known class with only corrective positive training samples, and the labeled ratio may easily influence the qualities of centroids.
 The latter faces a larger open space risk when learning reciprocal points with less prior knowledge of labeled data.
 Compared with the methods mentioned above, ($K$+1)-way achieves more robust performance by using pseudo samples as the open class.

 In addition, the feature-based methods (e.g., SEG, LOF, DeepUnk) adopt a density-based novelty detection algorithm to perform open intent detection.
 These methods largely depend on the prior knowledge of labeled data, and their performance all drop dramatically with less labeled data.
-ADB also shows excellent and robust performance with appropriate learned decision boundaries, but it performs worse in many settings without utilizing the distance information during feature learning.
+MDF employs an SVM-based method to detect outliers using Mahalanobis distance information, but it is also sensitive to the amount of labeled data and has limitations in leveraging the prior knowledge, particularly with more known intents.
+ADB shows excellent and robust performance with appropriate learned decision boundaries, but it performs worse in many settings without utilizing the distance information during feature learning.